-Potential Impacts Mitigation Measures Level of significance after mitigation coast range newt, and two-striped garter snake) and nesting native birds and roosting bats.
+Potential Impacts Mitigation Measures Level of significance after mitigation snake) and nesting native birds and roosting bats. maintain the implemented protection measures and monitor for additional species in harm's way.
+These protection measures shall include, as appropriate: redirecting wildlife, identifying areas that may require exclusionary devices (e.g., fencing), or capturing and relocating wildlife outside the work area.
+Any captured species shall be relocated to adjacent appropriate habitat that is contiguous to adjacent habitat and not impacted by project-related disturbance activities.
 MM BIO - 2: Within 90 days prior to ground-disturbing activities, a sensitive species educational briefing shall be conducted by a qualified biologist for construction personnel.
-The biologist will identify all sensitive resources that may be encountered onsite, and construction personnel will be instructed to avoid and report any sightings of sensitive species to LACFCD or the monitoring biologist.
+The biologist will identify all sensitive resources that mitigation may be encountered onsite, and construction personnel will be instructed to avoid and report any sightings of sensitive species to LACFCD or the monitoring biologist.
 Educational briefings shall be repeated annually for the duration of the sediment removal.
-MM BIO - 3: Within 90 days prior to ground-disturbing activities, a preconstruction survey shall be conducted by a qualified biologist for the presence of any sensitive species in harm's way, including coast range newt, the southwestern pond turtle, and the two-striped garter snake.
+MM BIO - 3 : Within 90 days prior to ground-disturbing activities, a preconstruction survey shall be conducted by a qualified biologist for the presence of any sensitive species in harm's way, including coast range newt, the southwestern pond turtle, and the two-striped garter snake.
 If sensitive species are observed in harm's way, the qualified biologist will develop and implement appropriate protection measures for that species.
-These protection measures shall include, as appropriate, redirecting the species, construction of exclusionary devices (e.g., fencing), or capture/relocation outside the work area.
-Preconstruction Surveys shall be repeated annually for the duration of the sediment removal.
-MM BIO - 4: LACFCD, in consultation with a qualified biologist, will employ bird exclusionary measures (e.g., mylar flagging) prior to the start of bird breeding season to prevent birds nesting within established boundaries of the project.
+These protection measures shall include, as appropriate: redirecting the species, constructing exclusionary devices (e.g., fencing), or capturing and relocating wildlife outside the work area.
+Preconstruction surveys shall be repeated annually for the duration of the sediment removal.
+Observations of special status species made during these surveys shall be recorded onto a CNDDB field data sheet and submitted to CDFW for inclusion into the CNDDB.
+MM BIO - 4 : LACFCD, in consultation with a qualified biologist, will employ bird exclusionary measures (e.g., mylar flagging) prior to the start of bird breeding season to prevent birds nesting within established boundaries of the project.
 Prior to commencement of sediment removal activities within bird breeding season (March 1-August 31), a preconstruction bird nesting survey shall be conducted by a qualified biologist for the presence of any nesting bird within 300 feet of the construction work area.
 The surveys shall be conducted 30 days prior to the disturbance of suitable nesting habitat by a qualified biologist with experience in conducting nesting bird surveys.
-The surveys shall continue on a weekly basis with the last survey being conducted no more than 3 days prior to the initiation of clearance/construction work.
-Precons If an active nest is found, the qualified biologist will develop and implement appropriate protection measures for that nest.
-These protection measures shall include, as appropriate, construction of exclusionary devices (e.g., netting) or avoidance buffers.
-The biologist shall have the discretion to adjust the buffer area as appropriate based on the proposed construction activity, the bird species involved, and the status of the nest and nesting activity; but shall be no less than 30 feet.
-Work in the buffer area can resume once the nest is
+The surveys shall continue on a weekly basis with the last survey being conducted no more than 3 days prior to